umbraco/UmbracoDocs/12/umbraco-vendr/payment-providers/README.md

 ## Using These Docs

 **These docs are aimed at developers and users** who have at least a basic understanding of [Umbraco](https://umbraco.com), as well as Umbraco backoffice principles.

-As there is no code involved with using Vendr Deploy, the docs are purely a series of [Getting Started](getting-started/) steps to get Vendr Deploy installed and configured.